-Cha Patel is currently a NED and Chair of the Finance, Investment and Systems Committee for Community Health Partnership (CHP).
-Bromley Healthcare has made a total payment of £2.9m in 2020/21 to CHP for leased properties (Beckenham Beacon, Garland & Lakeside), with a further £129k outstanding.
+Charanjit Kaur Yogeshbhai Patel was working as a NED for Bromley Healthcare to December 2021 and Chair of the Finance, Investment and Systems Committee for Community Health Partnership (CHP).
+Bromley Healthcare has made a total payment of £1.9m in 2021/22 to CHP for leased properties (Beckenham Beacon, Garland & Lakeside), with a further £1k outstanding.

-15. Controlling Party
+18. Controlling Party

-Bromley Healthcare has no controlling party as not one person has a majority of shares not.
+Bromley Healthcare has no controlling party as not one person has a majority of shares.
 It is run by the Board of Directors.

-16. Post balance sheet event
+19. Post balance sheet event